sabomichal/jooq-meta-postgres-flyway/README.md

 Used directly as the Flyway locations property.
 Comma-separated list of locations to scan recursively for migrations.
 Defaults to empty.
 #### dockerImage
 Custom Docker image name used as compatible substitute for default image name "postgres:14".
+#### placeholders
+Used as the Flyway placeholders property.
+Comma-separated list of key-value pairs in a form of "key=value".
+Defaults to empty map.
 ### Maven
 Simply add the meta plugin as a dependency to jOOQ codegen maven plugin.
 The following example demonstrates the usage.
 ```xml